localvoid/ivi/README.md

 `render()` function has a standard interface that is used in many Virtual DOM libraries.
 First argument is used to specify a Virtual DOM to render, and the second one is a DOM node that will be used as a container.

-Virtual DOM API in ivi is using factory functions to instantiate Virtual DOM nodes and [method chaining](https://en.wikipedia.org/wiki/Method_chaining) to assign properties.
-There are different pros and cons for this API compared to JSX.
+Virtual DOM API in ivi is using factory functions to instantiate Virtual DOM nodes.

-Factory functions for HTML elements are declared in the `ivi-html` package. `h1()` function will instantiate a Virtual DOM node for a `<h1>` element, and method `t()` is used to assign a text content.
+Factory functions for HTML elements are declared in the `ivi-html` package.
+All HTML element factories have an interface `<T>(className?: string, attrs?: T, children?: OpNodeChildren) => OpNode`. `h1()` function will instantiate a Virtual DOM node for a `<h1>` element.

+`_` is a shortcut for an `undefined` value.

 ### Components